 The Mazamas offers a variety of classes for all ability levels.
 Learn new skills in mountaineering, rock climbing, first aid, ski mountaineering, and more.

-Canyoneering (or “canyoning”) is the sport of exploring canyons using a variety of techniques such as scrambling, climbing, rappelling, wading and swimming.
-The term is most often used to describe technical descents requiring ropes, harnesses and other specialized gear.
+Canyoneering (or “Canyoning”) is the sport of exploring canyons using a variety of techniques such as scrambling, climbing, rappelling, wading and swimming.
+The term is most often used to describe technical descents requiring ropes, harnesses, and other specialized gear.
 Like climbs, canyons can vary widely in level of difficulty: ranging from the easy hike-through variety to the extremely technical.
 Dry canyons are significantly easier in terms of rigging and preparation compared to those with flowing water.
-The more water, the more difficult the canyon.
+The more water that’s present, the more difficult the canyon becomes.
+This class will focus primarily on local aquatic canyons in the Pacific Northwest.

 Course Information & Format

-The Mazama Canyoneering course takes place over approximately 2 months and includes 5 lectures, held at the Mazama Mountaineering Center, and 2 field sessions, locations TBD.
+The Mazama Canyoneering class takes place over approximately two months.
+The class includes five lectures, held at the Mazama Mountaineering Center, and two field sessions; locations TBD.

-This course typically accepts 20–30 students per year.
-Lectures take place in a large group format, and during field sessions students break out into smaller groups.
+The class typically accepts 20–30 students.
+Lectures take place in a large group format, but students are broken out into smaller groups for the field sessions.

 Canyoneering Details & History